kubernetes-retired/heapster/docs/sink-configuration.md

 #### AWS Integration
 In order to use AWS Managed Elastic we need to use one of the following methods:

-1. Making sure the public IPs of the Heapster are allowed on the ElasticSearch's Access Policy
+1. Making sure the public IPs of the Heapster are allowed on the Elasticsearch's Access Policy

 -OR-

 2. Configuring an Access Policy with IAM
-	1. Configure the ElasticSearch cluster policy with IAM User
+	1. Configure the Elasticsearch cluster policy with IAM User
 	2. Create a secret that stores the IAM credentials
 	3. Expose the credentials to the environment variables: `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`